Eclipse-IoT/eclipsecon-2022-hackathon/MESHMODEL.md

 ## Messages

-The JSON representation of the different BT mesh message types:
+The JSON representation of the different BT mesh message types follows.
+The "location" field matches the BT mesh location of the element for the model.

 ### GenericOnOffSet

     {
         "on": bool,
+        "location": 0,
     }

 ### GenericOnOffStatus

     {
         "on": bool,
+        "location": 0,
     }

 ### GenericBatteryStatus